deployphp/docs/recipes.md

 * cleanup
 * deploy:end

-Default parameters of this recipre:
+The default parameters of this recipe are:

 ~~~ php
 // Symfony Environment